WHEEL KNOWLEDGE IN THE 21st CENTURY

 “We have no buildings, there are no steeples.
 The lake is our church, the evergreen trees are our living saints if we must speak in your language.
 Leave us to see beauty everyday rather than find it only in our memories.”
 (Taos Pueblo Elder)

-"Medicine wheel teachings are among the oldest of First Nations people and are based on the seven directions (North, East, South West, Life above the earth, life on the earth, life within each of us).
-Native people are being called back to share our sacred medicine wheel teachings; wisdom that influenced tribal life for thousands of years.
-We are living in a time of fractured families, countries at war, and the innocent caught up in the maelstrom of "power over" mentalities.
-Yet, it does not have to be this way.
-The Tsimshian call it Ama't'ilgoolsk, ama'diduuls, or "good thoughts, good life".
-My book is about, clearing physical, spiritual, emotional mental debris so that another story emerges; a story of hope, sharing, understanding, survival and, ultimately, the triumph of the human spirit.
-The Lakhota call it, Hanta Ho, or “clearing the way”, Ojibwa call it Mene Doh, or a "state of revitalization"; the Mi'gmaq call it Gsite'taqan or "something to be cherished or valued", which extends to re-infusing the earth and its citizens with healthy attitudes and right actions.
-Certainly, witnessing the land come back to life cannot help but impact everyone in a good way.
+"Medicine wheel knowledge finds its bases in the seven directions (East, South West, North, life above the earth, life on the earth, life within each of us).
+Indigenous wisdom is being called back to the drum, as the knowledge must be shared.
+It influenced tribal life for thousands of years and is needed now as our world is one of fractured families, countries at war, and the innocent caught up in the maelstrom of often brutal "power over" mentalities.
+Yet, it does not have to be this way; we can choose to live another way, although it requires a strong, collective voice.
+The Tsimshian call it Ama't'ilgoolsk, Ama'diduuls, or "Good thoughts, Good life".
+The Lakhota call it, Hanta Ho, or “Clearing the Way”, Ojibwa call it Mene Doh, or a "State of Revitalization", the Mi'gmaq call it Gsite'taqan or "Something to be Cherished or Valued", which extends to re-infusing the earth and its citizens with healthy attitudes and right actions.

 contains a chart to build a forty-stone Medicine Wheel, along with